 (2) The permittee has furnished the Comptroller a suitable security;

 (3) All required beer taxes have been prepaid as provided in this regulation; and

-(4) All applicable provisions of Article 2B and the Tax-General Article, Annotated Code of Maryland, have been met.
+(4) All applicable provisions of Alcoholic Beverages Article and Tax-General Article, Annotated Code of Maryland, have been met.

 B. Certificates to Evidence Prepayment of Tax.

 (1) Prepayment of Maryland beer tax by the holder of a nonresident dealer's permit shall be evidenced by certificates issued by the Comptroller.

 (2) Before consigning any beer into the State for consumption in the State, each holder of a nonresident dealer's permit shall obtain from the Comptroller a certificate denoting prepayment of the Maryland beer tax.
 The prepayment shall be in an amount equivalent to the Maryland beer tax paid by the holder of the nonresident dealer's permit for the total number of gallons of beer delivered during the immediate preceding months of July and August, provided, however, that if deliveries were not made in either or both of these months, or if the Comptroller shall find that the prepayment so computed is inadequate or excessive, the Comptroller shall determine the amount of the prepayment to be made before the issuance of the certificate.
 However, prepayment of the beer tax may not be required of a holder of a nonresident dealer's permit covering consignments to Classes E, F, and G licensees, or to the holder of a Maryland manufacturer's license.
 The beer tax on beer brewed outside the United States, unless prepaid as provided in this regulation, shall be prepaid through the acquisition of a tax prepayment certificate obtained from the Comptroller covering each individual order before delivery within this State.